RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_coordinate_transformation.md

 ## 4 Set up parameters

-User need to set up the hiding parameter```x, y, z, roll, pitch ,yaw ``` in lidar part of the config.yaml.
+User needs to set up the hiding parameter```x, y, z, roll, pitch ,yaw ``` in lidar part of the config.yaml.
 Please check the  [Intro to hiding parameters](../intro/hiding_parameters_intro.md) for more details.
 Here is an example of the config.yaml.

 ```yaml
 common: